adonisjs/legacy.adonisjs.com/docs/docs/guides/database/08-factories.md

   .create()
 ```

-When creating multiple instances, you can define an array of attributes and they will merge based upon their indexes.
+When creating multiple instances, you can define an array of attributes and they will merge based upon their indices.
 For example:

 ```ts
 await UserFactory